On the stability of utilitarian aggregation: Framework

 \section{Framework}

-The set $X$ represents the set of alternatives where preferences are defined.
+The set $X$ is the set of alternatives on which preferences are defined.
 We assume that $X$ is a nonempty subset of a real vector space.
-We also take as primitive a collection of complete and transitive binary relations (preferences orderings) on $X$ with numerical representations through forms of expected utility functions.
-We split such a collection of binary relations into a preference ordering $\pref_{0} \,\subseteq X\times X$ of the DM, and a finite set $\{\pref_{1},\dots,\pref_{N}\}$ of binary relations on $X$.
-Here $\pref_{i}$ denotes the preferences of individual $i$, or at least the information -- accurate or otherwise -- available about those preferences.
+We also take as primitive a collection of complete and transitive binary relations (preference orderings) on $X$.
+From this collection, we distinguish a preference ordering $\pref_{0} \,\subseteq X\times X$ for the DM and a finite set $\{\pref_{1},\dots,\pref_{N}\}$ of binary relations on $X$.
+Here, $\pref_{i}$ denotes the preferences of individual $i$.
 The mappings $u_{0}\colon X \to\Re$ and $u_{i}\colon X\to\Re$ are fixed throughout as representations of $\pref_{0}$ and $\pref_{i}$, respectively, for $i=1,\dots, N$.
-For notation we also define $\U$ as the set of all such $u_{i}$, namely,
+For notation, we also define $\U$ as the set of all such $u_{i}$, namely,

 We sometimes refer to a utility function in $\U$ as $u$, thus omitting its subscript.
-By convention, we use the subscript $j$ to refer either to an individual $i = 1, \dots, N$ (with $j = i$), or to the DM (with $j = 0$).
+By convention, we use the subscript $j$ to refer either to an individual $i = 1, \dots, N$ or to the DM (with $j = 0$).

-Our main results in this paper require additional structure on the set of alternatives and the utility functions.
-For this purpose, we define a particular instance of the setting where $X$ is the abstraction of a set of lotteries, and the utility functions have the relevant structure shared by expected utility functionals.
+Our main results require additional structure on the set of alternatives and on the utility functions.
+To this end, we define a particular instance of the setting in which $X$ can be interpreted as a set of lotteries and the utility functions have the relevant structure shared by expected utility functionals.